Blog Image

 • Write custom integration code from scratch

-• Handle security differently for each connection
+• Handle security differently for every connection

 • Start over when building new AI applications